More U.S. states join Texas-led antitrust lawsuit against Google

 The amended complaint states that Facebook and Google “work together to identify users using Apple products,” without elaborating.
 Apple Inc in recent years on its Safari browser and iPhones has increased ways to block what it views as privacy-intrusive user tracking by ad tech companies, some of which have tried to devise circumvention measures.

+Google in statement described the new claim as a “meritless” addition to an “already meritless lawsuit.”

-Facebook, Google and Apple did not immediately respond to requests for comment.
+Facebook declined to comment, and Apple did not respond to a request for comment.

 The revised complaint also adds that beginning in 2015, Google could view messages from Facebook’s WhatsApp service that users backed up to Google’s Drive cloud storage system.